-Electron dam should come down ‘as soon as possible,’ Pierce County executive says
+Electron Dam should come down ‘as soon as possible,’ Pierce County executive says

 He said the project “provides renewable resources to the community in addition to substantial economic benefits.
 Electron intends to be a renewable resource community partner well into the future.”

-But the stop work order placed by Pierce County on the dam repairs will remain in effect, Dammeier wrote in his letter to the dam’s owners.
+But the stop-work order placed by Pierce County on the dam repairs will remain in effect, Dammeier wrote in his letter to the dam’s owners.

-Dammeier also specified a long list of things owners must do to remove the artificial turf, clean up the site, and secure it before high winter flows.
+Dammeier also specified a long list of things owners must do to remove the artificial turf, clean up the site and secure it before high winter flows.

 According to a consultant’s report on the spill, the company, as part of its work on a bypass channel at the dam, placed 2,409 square yards of FieldTurf on the channel between July 20 and 27.
 The turf was intended to function as an underlayment for a plastic liner put on top of it.